molgenis/molgenis/molgenis-compute-core/README.txt

 You can combine multiple parameter files: the values will be 'natural joined' based on overlapping columns.

-Example with two parameter files:
+Example with two or more parameter files:

-molgenis -w path/to/workflow -p f1.csv -p f2.csv
+  molgenis --path path/to/workflow -p f1.csv -p f2.csv -p f3.csv

+However, in this case, parameter called 'workflow' should be present in one of parameter files:

++f3.csv+

+  workflow
+  workflow.csv

-Example f1.csv (white space will be trimmed):
++f1.csv+ (white space will be trimmed):

   p0,  p2
   x,   1
   y,   2

-Example f2.csv (white space will be trimmed):
++f2.csv+ (white space will be trimmed):

   p1,  p2,    p3,     p4
   v1,  1..2,  a;b,    file${p2}